 As tall buildings and skyscrapers become increasingly complex in overall design and scale, they are placed at a greater risk of being affected by the wind.
 In certain regions with high wind velocity (such as coastal areas), even normal building designs have to take wind loads into account.
 Wind analysis is the evaluation of the dynamic effect of wind on a structure and is used for optimizing designs to best mitigate these effects.
 It is the task of architects and design engineers to ensure a safe, sustainable, and cost-efficient design by utilizing wind engineering studies and taking into account building aerodynamics.
-These studies are now an industry standard and are conducted to first evaluate the dynamic effect of the wind on the structure, and then to optimize the design to mitigate these effects.